zth/rescript-relay/rescript-relay-documentation/docs/tutorial/4-query-basics.md

 In this section:

 - We’ll take a React component that displays hard-coded placeholder data and modify it so that it fetches its data using a GraphQL query.
-- We’ll learn how to use the TypeScript types that Relay generates from your GraphQL to ensure type safety.
+- We’ll learn how to use the Rescript types that RescriptRelay generates from your GraphQL to ensure type safety.

 ---